The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 Jet Ski Etiquette

-The right of way: If you are crossing a boat or a paddle boat or another jet ski, the vehicle on the right has the right to pass.
-This is a very simple rule that can make the water enjoyable for everybody.
+The right of way: If you are crossing a boat, a paddle boat, or another jet ski, the vehicle on the right has the right to pass.
+This is a straightforward rule that can make the water enjoyable for everybody.

-Don’t speed near the shoreline: Waterfront property owners, in particular, has a disdain towards Jet Skis due to this very reason.
+Don’t speed near the shoreline: Waterfront property owners, particularly, disdain Jet Skis for this reason.
 So do fishermen.

-Be vigilant: Keep an eye out for boats, swimmers, loungers and everything else.
+Be vigilant: Watch for boats, swimmers, loungers, and everything else.
 Expect that others may not be as vigilant as you are and may make mistakes.

 Do not make a lot of noise near the shoreline.

-All said and done, here are 10 of our favorite PWCs in 2022, jet ski brand buying guide.
+All said and done, here are 10 of our favorite PWCs and jet ski brand buying guides.
 (Not necessarily in this exact order)

 1 – Best Entry Level Jet Ski